greenhas/spg_website/content/Communities/2021-11-01-Public-transit.md

 ---
 date: 2021-11-01T09:40:37-04:00
-title: "linkblog: just read 'Public transportation can save the world — if we let it'"
+title: "🔗linkblog: just read 'Public transportation can save the world — if we let it'"
 tags: ["link","Communities","public transit","bus rapid transit"]
 ---
 Public transit forever.
 Lexington is considering BRT, and I'm really hoping it comes through.
 Would give me some more commuting options.